 Manually re-wrapping your tattoo once the initial wrapping has been taken off is generally discouraged by most tattooing professionals.

-This is because no matter where you are when you wrap the tattoo yourself, you’re never likely to be in an environment as sterile as a tattoo shop, and this means that you’re at a much greater risk of contracting an infection and disrupting the rest of your initial tattoo care period.
+No matter where you are when you wrap the tattoo yourself, you’re never likely to be in an environment as sterile as the tattoo studio, and this means you’re at a much greater risk of contracting an infection and disrupting the rest of your initial tattoo care period.

-If any lack of care leads to a secondary wrap being poorly applied to a new tattoo that hasn’t been properly disinfected, then there is a high chance that bacteria will end up being trapped between the skin and the wrapping material.
+If lack of care leads to a secondary wrap being poorly applied to a new tattoo that hasn’t been properly disinfected, there is a high chance that bacteria will end up becoming trapped between the skin and the wrapping material.

-Once your tattoo has been removed from the wrapping, you should do your utmost to ensure that the area comes into contact with as little bacteria as possible for the first couple of weeks until the area has grown a new layer of protective skin over the wound.
+Once your tattoo has been removed from the wrapping, you should do your utmost to ensure the area comes into contact with as little bacteria as possible until the area has grown a new layer of protective skin over the wound.

-Another reason to not keep your tattoo constantly wrapped is that your tattoo needs to breathe in order to heal efficiently.
-Without clean, oxygenated air, your skin will struggle to obtain all of the requirements it needs in order to successfully regenerate and repair itself - so keep this in mind.
+Another reason not to keep re-wrapping your tattoo is that your skin needs to breathe in order to heal efficiently.
+Without clean, oxygenated air, your skin will struggle to obtain all of the requirements it needs to regenerate and repair itself successfully.

-Whilst there is no definitive answer as to exactly how long you should keep a new tattoo wrapped and covered for, you should definitely listen to your artist’s opinion and follow it as best as you can.
-Always get in contact with them for their advice should you forget what to do or require assistance with your tattoo.
+While there is no definitive answer as to exactly how long you should keep a new tattoo wrapped and covered, you should carefully listen to your artist’s opinion and follow the advice as best as possible.
+Always contact them for help if you forget what to do or require assistance with your tattoo.